-In-Person Exchange Students - Spring 2022
+In-Person Exchange Students

 This website contains general information and resources related to policies, procedures, and application processes.
-Please see below the updates pertaining to the Spring 2022 semester.

 If you will come to SFU for a one-term exchange, you must either:

-If you will come to SFU for a two-term exchange, you must apply and be approved for a study permit before you travel.
-If you require a temporary resident visa or eTA, this will be issued when your study permit is approved outside Canada.
+- If you require a temporary resident visa (TRV) or eTA, this will be issued when your study permit application is approved outside Canada.

-For the latest updates and specific information on COVID-19 including impacts on immigration applications (e.g. study permits, work permits, visas), travel restrictions, work eligibility, and medical insurance, please refer to the:
+For updates and information about immigration applications (e.g. study permits, work permits, visas), entry requirements to Canada, work eligibility, and medical insurance, you may also refer to the:

 US Students: Apply at Port of Entry